estidlore/litus/docs/function/pipe.md

 # pipe

 Creates a function by composing multiple unary functions from left to right.
-The output of each function is passed as the input to the next.
+The output of each function is passed as the input to the next

 `Since v1.5.0`

 ## Arguments

-- `...fns: UnaryFn[]` – A sequence of unary functions to compose.
+- `...fns: UnaryFn[]` – A sequence of unary functions to compose

 ## Returns

-`(input: FirstFnArg) => LastFnReturn` – A composed function from left to right.
+`(input: FirstFnArg) => LastFnReturn` – A composed function from left to right

 ## Usage